 The amounts shown in the Pension Benefit Table above are actuarial present values of the benefits accumulated through the date shown.
 An actuarial present value is calculated by estimating expected future payments starting at an assumed retirement age, weighting the estimated payments by the estimated probability of surviving to each post-retirement age, and discounting the weighted payments at an assumed discount rate to reflect the time value of money.
 The actuarial present value represents an estimate of the amount which, if invested today at the discount rate, would be sufficient on an average basis to provide estimated future payments based on the current accumulated benefit.
 Assumptions used to determine the values are the same as those disclosed on Aqua America's financial statements as of those dates with the exception of the assumed retirement age and the assumed probabilities of leaving employment prior to retirement.
-Retirement was assumed to occur at the earliest possible unreduced retirement age, if later) for each plan in which the executive participates.
+Retirement was assumed to occur at the earliest possible unreduced retirement age (or current age, if later) for each plan in which the executive participates.
 For purposes of determining the earliest unreduced retirement age, service was assumed to be granted until the actual date of retirement.
 Actual benefit present values will vary from these estimates depending on many factors, including an executive's actual retirement age.
 The key assumptions included in the calculations are as follows:

-December 31, 2011 December 31, 2010
+December 31, 2012 December 31, 2011

-Discount rate 5.00% 5.75%
+Discount rate 4.175% 5.00%

 Retirement ages:

-Mr. DeBenedictis 66.25 65.25
+Mr. DeBenedictis 67.25 66.25

+Mr. Smeltzer 62 62

 Mr. Franklin 62 62

 Mr. Kyriss 62 62

-Mr. Smeltzer 62 62

-Mr. Stahl 62 62

-Termination, pre-retirement None None
+Mr. Luning 65 65

-mortality and disability rates
+Termination, pre-retirement mortality and disability rates None None

 Post-Retirement Mortality IRS Prescribed Male IRS Prescribed Male

-• Mortality Table for Mortality Table for
+Mortality Table for Mortality Table for

-2012 (RP-2000 table; no 2011 (RP-2000 table;
+2013 (RP-2000 table; 2012 (RP-2000 table;

-collar adjustment, no collar adjustment,
+no collar adjustment, no collar adjustment,

+mortality mortality

-mortality improvements mortality improvements
+improvements improvements

 projected for 7 years projected for 7 years

+beyond beyond

-beyond specified date) beyond specified date)
+specified date) specified date)

 Form of payment

 Retirement Plan Single life annuity Single life annuity

-Supplemental Pension Single lump sum Single lump sum
+Supplemental Pension Benefit Plan and SERP Single lump sum Single lump sum

-Benefit Plan and SERP payment transferred to payment transferred to
+payment transferred payment transferred

-the Company's the Company's
+to the Company's to the Company's

-Executive Deferral Plan Executive Deferral Plan
+Executive Deferral Executive Deferral

+Plan Plan

+46